Asaduzzaman04/EDGE_EXAMS/README.md

 # EDGE Mid Term Project

-Welcome to the **EDGE Mid Term Project**!
+**EDGE Mid Term Project**!
 This repository contains the code and resources for assignments showcasing key concepts and solutions implemented during the assessment.
 It includes multiple sub-projects based on **Dart** and **Flutter** development.

 ---